AnantharamanLab/ViWrap/README.md

 #### Flag explanations

 * `--input_metagenome/-i`: (required) input metagenome assembly.
 It can be a metagenome or entire virome assembly.
-The extension of the input nucleotide sequence should be ".fasta"
+The extension of the input nucleotide sequence should be ".fasta".
 * `--input_reads/-r`: (required) input metagenomic reads.
 The input paired reads should be  "forward_1.fastq or forward_R1.fastq" and "reverse_2.fastq or reverse_R2.fastq" connected by ",".
 Multiple paired reads can be provided at the same time for one metagenome assembly, connected by ",".
-For example: `-r /path/to/Lake_01_T1_1.fastq,/path/to/Lake_01_T1_2.fastq,/path/to/Lake_01_T2_1.fastq,/path/to/Lake_01_T2_2.fastq`  Note that the extension of the input reads should be ".fastq" or ".fastq.gz"
+For example: `-r /path/to/Lake_01_T1_1.fastq,/path/to/Lake_01_T1_2.fastq,/path/to/Lake_01_T2_1.fastq,/path/to/Lake_01_T2_2.fastq`  Note that the extension of the input reads should be ".fastq" or ".fastq.gz".

 * `--out_dir/-o`: (required) output directory to deposit all results (default = ./ViWrap_outdir) output folder to deposit all results.
-ViWrap will exit if the folder already exists
+ViWrap will exit if the folder already exists.
-* `--db_dir/-d`: (required) database directory (default = $current_dir/ViWrap_db)
+* `--db_dir/-d`: (required) database directory (default = $current_dir/ViWrap_db).
-* `--identify_method`: (required) the virus identifying method to choose: vb (default) - VIBRANT; vs - VirSorter2 and CheckV; in - INHERIT
+* `--identify_method`: (required) the virus identifying method to choose: vb - VIBRANT; vs - VirSorter2 and CheckV; dvf - DeepVirFinder; vb-vs - Use VIBRANT and VirSorter2 to get the overlapped viruses (default); vb-vs-dvf - Use all these three methods and get the overlapped viruses. "vb-vs" is recommended by us since overlapped virus identification will provide more confident results. "vb-vs-dvf" would be too stringent to provide comprehensive virus identification results.

 * `--conda_env_dir`: (required) the directory where you put your conda environment files.
-It is the parent directory that contains all the conda environment folders
+It is the parent directory that contains all the conda environment folders.
-* `--threads/-t`: number of threads (default = 10)
+* `--threads/-t`: number of threads (default = 10).
 * `--virome/-v`: edit VIBRANT's sensitivity if the input dataset is a virome.
-It is suggested to use it if you know that the input assembly is virome or metagenome
+It is suggested to use it if you know that the input assembly is virome or metagenome.

-* `--input_length_limit`: length in basepairs to limit input sequences (default=2000, can increase but not decrease); 2000 at least suggested for VIBRANT (vb)-based and INHERIT (in)-based pipeline, 5000 at least suggested for VirSorter2 (vs)-based pipeline
+* `--input_length_limit`: length in basepairs to limit input sequences (default=2000, can increase but not decrease); 2000 at least suggested for VIBRANT (vb)-based and INHERIT (in)-based pipeline, 5000 at least suggested for VirSorter2 (vs)-based pipeline.
-* `--custom_MAGs_dir`: custom MAGs dir that contains only *.fasta files for MAGs reconstructed from the same metagenome, this will be used in iPHoP for further host prediction; note that it should be the absolute address path
+* `--custom_MAGs_dir`: custom MAGs dir that contains only *.fasta files for MAGs reconstructed from the same metagenome, this will be used in iPHoP for further host prediction; note that it should be the absolute address path.

 ______
 ## Output Explanations <a name="out"></a>

 #### **All result folders**
-- `00_VIBRANT_input_metageome_stem_name`: the virus identification result (would be "VirSorter_input_metageome_stem_name" or "DeepVirFinder_input_metageome_stem_name")
+- `00_VIBRANT_input_metageome_stem_name`: the virus identification result (would be "00_VirSorter_input_metageome_stem_name", "00_DeepVirFinder_input_metageome_stem_name", "00_VIBRANT_VirSorter_input_metageome_stem_name", or "00_VIBRANT_VirSorter_DeepVirFinder_input_metageome_stem_name")
 - `01_Mapping_result_outdir`: the reads mapping result
 - `02_vRhyme_outdir`: vRhyme binning result
 - `03_vContact2_outdir`: vContact2 classifying result